jfatamav/jpatomaster-kaggle/README.md

 ## Notebooks datasets

+All datasets are provided by their authors on Kaggle.
+Credit is given to them for their contributions, and I thank them for providing the data.
-- [Karunarathna, K. (2024) Oxford University Reviews](https://www.kaggle.com/datasets/kanchana1990/oxford-university-reviews) EDA and word cloud analysis.
+- [Karunarathna, K. (2024) Oxford University Reviews]: (https://www.kaggle.com/datasets/kanchana1990/oxford-university-reviews) EDA and word cloud analysis.

 ## About the author